Astros vs. Giants Player Props Betting Odds

-Kyle Tucker and Thairo Estrada are two of the top players with prop bets on the table when the Houston Astros and the San Francisco Giants play at Minute Maid Park on Monday (at 8:10 PM ET).
+Player prop bet options for Kyle Tucker, Thairo Estrada and others are listed when the Houston Astros host the San Francisco Giants at Minute Maid Park on Tuesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with DraftKings!